This is our story.

 1975-1978 were the years in the College’s history where girls from Sacred Heart College Oakleigh came to complete their senior years of study.
 In this era there was a growing trend for girls to stay on beyond Year 10 to complete their studies, with the number of girls wanting to do this outweighing the capacity of local girls’ schools in the area.
 Over 120 girls graduated from Salesian College in those four years.

-In 1979 Saleisan College Chadstone commenced collaborative donations with Salesian Somoan affiliates.
+In 1979 Salesian College Chadstone commenced collaborative donations with Salesian Somoan affiliates.

 1990-1994 Fr John Prest